germanysources/FOSSwareSearch/README.md

 ## Idea ##
 This application should help us to find open source projects and software repositories.
+It is constructed for people how like the command line more than a complex UI.
+Instead of a algorithm choosing the best match for us, we can decide actively which is the best match for our search.
+For this purpose the search results are put in an [sqlite](https://sqlite.org/features.html) inmemory database.
+This inmemory database gives us all the features of a RDBMS without a complex setup process.

+## Design Approach ##
 It should use the search api of the hosting provider, if such a api exists.
 It should handle different hosting providers.
 The search scope are projects, not issues or questions.

-The search results are put into a inmemory database and the user can filter or sort them with sql queries.
-The inmemory database has a big advantage.
-When a query doesn't return exactly what we needed, we can apply a granular filter with a sql query and we don't have to build a complex ui.

 ## Definitions ##
 * The service www.github.com is called just github